 The consolidated financial statements are comprised of the financial statements of NPS Pharmaceuticals, Inc. and its subsidiaries (NPS), collectively referred to as the Company or NPS.
-NPS is a biopharmaceutical company focused on the development of new treatment options for patients with rare gastrointestinal and endocrine disorders and serious unmet medical needs.
-The Company's lead clinical programs involve two proprietary therapeutic proteins to restore or replace biological function: teduglutide and NPSP558 (recombinant parathyroid hormone (rhPTH (1-84))).
-Teduglutide is an analog of GLP-2, a peptide involved in the regeneration and repair of the intestinal lining, and is in Phase 3 clinical development for short bowel syndrome (SBS).
+NPS is a clinical-stage biopharmaceutical company focused on the development of new treatment options for patients with rare gastrointestinal and endocrine disorders and high unmet medical needs.
+The Company's lead clinical programs involve two proprietary therapeutic proteins to restore or replace biological function: teduglutide and NPSP558.

+Teduglutide is an analog of GLP-2, a peptide involved in the regeneration and repair of the intestinal lining, and is in Phase 3 clinical development as GATTEX® (planned brand name) for parenteral nutrition (PN) dependent short bowel syndrome (SBS).
 SBS is a highly disabling condition that results from surgical resection, congenital defect or disease-associated loss of absorption and the subsequent inability to maintain fluid, electrolyte, and nutrient balances on a conventional diet.
 NPSP558 is a recombinant full-length human parathyroid hormone (rhPTH (1-84)) that is in Phase 3 clinical development for hypoparathyroidism, a rare condition in which the body does not maintain normal calcium levels in the blood due to insufficient levels of parathyroid hormone.